Kinto/kinto.js/docs/tutorial.md

 ## Now what?

 That's all folks.
-Now feel free to browse the [API documentation](api.md), report [an issue](https://github.com/mozilla-services/cliquetis/issues/new), learn ho to [contribute](hacking.md), but most of all: have fun.
+Now feel free to browse the [API documentation](api.md), report [an issue](https://github.com/mozilla-services/cliquetis/issues/new), learn how to [contribute](hacking.md), but most of all: have fun.